CristiV225/turn-signals/README.md

 # Automotive Turn Signals - FPGA

-A finite state machine (FSM) implemented in VHDL on a Basys 3 FPGA board, simulating a car turn signal system.
+A finite state machine (FSM) implemented in VHDL on a Basys 3 FPGA board, simulating an automotive turn signal system.

 ## Description